claudioverdun/claudioverdun.github.io/_news/announcement_10.md

 related_posts: false
 ---

-Our paper about mechanistic interpretability was one of the 5 papers accepted as an oral contribution (top 3.6%) at the [ICML Mechanistic Interpretability Workshop 2024 ](https://icml2024mi.pages.dev/) and also got accepted into [NeurIPS 2024](https://neurips.cc/Conferences/2024).!
+Our paper about mechanistic interpretability was one of the 5 papers accepted as an oral contribution (top 3.6%) at the [ICML Mechanistic Interpretability Workshop 2024 ](https://icml2024mi.pages.dev/) and also has been accepted at the [NeurIPS 2024](https://neurips.cc/Conferences/2024)!